ParallelMaths/parallel/pages/11-13-twelve-days-christmas.md

 @[youtube](fC8W4s6N9HQ?rel=0&end=173) _(If you have problems watching the video, right click to open it in a new window)_

 ::: problem id=3_1 marks=4
 __3.1__ The video introduced you to Pascal’s Triangle, in which every entry (apart from the 1s on either side) is the sum of the two above.
-What shape, familiar from a previous parallelogram, emerges if you shade all of the even numbers in pascals triangle (you may need to go to around the 9th row before you start seeing the pattern!)
+What shape, familiar from a previous parallelogram, emerges if you shade all of the even numbers in Pascal's triangle (you may need to go to around the 9th row before you start seeing the pattern!)

 * [ ] A Borromean ring
 * [x] A Sierpinski triangle